calaldees/incredibleBulkAPI/README.md

-# SanicBatchCache
+# incredibleBulkAPI

-Api service for gzip batching
+* API service for gzip batching of other REST services